If you’re thinking about adding an island unit to your new or existing kitchen, check out this guide for kitchen island inspiration.

 Slim & Narrow or Big & Bold

-The average size for an island is 2m by 1m but if you want one solely for the extra countertop and storage space then a slimmer 700mm to 900mm may work (standard appliances are sized 600mm deep so you need room to fit and plug them in).
-If you have the space (and budget) you might want a large kitchen island to be the talking point – in that case if you’re going for a width above 1.2m consider seating on the other side.
+The average island size is 2m by 1m.
+If you’re looking for extra counter and storage space, a slimmer 700mm to 900mm option might work.
+Standard appliances are 600mm deep, so ensure there’s enough room to fit and plug them in.
+If you have the space (and budget), consider a large kitchen island to make a statement.
+For widths over 1.2m, seating on the opposite side can be a great addition.

 Portable & Versatile

-Not all kitchen islands have to be stationary.
-If you have or want a smaller kitchen, you may prefer a kitchen island that can move around to allow for more space when necessary.
-But that means no fixed plumbing or electrics.
+Not all kitchen islands need to be fixed in place.
+If you have a smaller kitchen, you may prefer a movable island that allows for more space when needed.
+However, this option means no fixed plumbing or electrics.